smcpeak/earthshape/README.md

 joining squares along cardinal directions (N/S/E/W) and, again, keeping the distances short.
 When you tell EarthShape to reconstruct the whole surface at once, it in fact only joins along cardinal directions, and uses squares 1000 km apart.
+(But you can manually construct adjacent squares at any direction and distance.)

 Finally, while the distance formula used does globally imply that the Earth's surface is a spherical shell, leaving undetermined only whether we are living on the